Nastarii/Elderly-living-monitoring/README.md

 Resistors         | 1kΩ and 2kΩ

 ## Configure HC-05
-First, it's necessary to configure the sensor HC-05 using these conexions and the file hc05_config.ino:
+First, it's necessary to configure the sensor HC-05 using these connections and the file hc05_config.ino:

 Vcc --> 5V